wp-plugins/leenkme/readme.txt

 * choose to publish all authors
 * customize your Tweet format with the custom tags %TITLE% and %URL%

 Currently leenk.me supports two URL shortening services for its Twitter plugin.
-TinyURL is the default shortener, the leenk.me plugin will attempt to the post URL shortened by TinyURL.
+TinyURL is the default shortener, the leenk.me plugin will attempt to use the post's URL shortened by TinyURL.
 If it is unable to, it will use the regular site URL.
 The recommended shortener is a WordPress plugin called [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/).
 If Twitter Friendly Links is installed and activated on your WordPress website then leenk.me will use it as the default shortener.
 Twitter Friendly Links drives traffic directly to your website and does not rely on a second party!

 [Support](http://leenk.me/contact)